Contact

 Teaching

-In recent years from November 2022, I have assisted in teaching spatial planning and geospatial skills courses at undergraduate level (BSc), particularly practical STUDIO projects on land use planning, GIS, Remote sensing, cartography and geovisualization.
+Since November 2022, I have assisted in teaching spatial planning and geospatial skills-undergraduate level (BSc) courses at Ardhi University, Tanzania; particularly practical STUDIO projects on land use planning, GIS, Remote Sensing, Cartography and Geovisualization.

 Research